 Kids often hold onto their mistakes and embarrassments because they aren’t sure how to move past them.

-As a parent, you have the opportunity to teach your kids not to judge themselves based on who they were and the mistakes they made, but to define themselves by who they want to be – the vision they have for their lives.
+As a person who cares about kids, you have the opportunity to teach the kids in your life not to judge themselves based on who they were and the mistakes they made, but to define themselves by who they want to be – the vision they have for their lives.

-Here are four tips that can help you share to this with your children:
+Here are four tips that can help you share to this with children:

 1. Drop all labels.
-If you hear your child using labels about himself – “I’m a mess-up”, “I’m a klutz”, “I’m not very smart”, etc. encourage him to drop these labels and see himself in a different light.
-Remind your child that his self-talk programs who he is.
-If he sees himself as a klutz, he will do klutzy things.
+If you hear a child using labels about himself – “I’m a mess-up”, “I’m a klutz”, “I’m not very smart”, etc. encourage him to drop these labels and see himself in a different light.
+Remind the child that his self-talk programs who he is within his mind.
+So, if he sees himself as a klutz, he will do klutzy things.

-3. Help your kids develop self-esteem based on “who they are” – not based on what they do.
-When kids’ self-esteem comes from the inside, it is much easier for them to deal with the ups and downs of life without their self-esteem being negatively impacted.
+3. Help kids develop self-esteem based on “who they are” – not based on what they do.
+When kids’ self-esteem comes from the inside, it is much easier for them to deal with the ups and downs of life, without their self-esteem being negatively impacted.

 P.S.
 This works for us grownups too :).